-In this image, we’ve embedded the quiz on our site – then manually adjusted the OG tags so it pulls in my
+In this next image, we’ve embedded the quiz on our site then manually adjusted the OG tags so it pulls in the unique url.

-Compare this with our standard Facebook sharing – due to the limitation of FB’s standard API, it shows the Riddle.com URL:
+Compare this with our standard quiz sharing on Facebook.
+Due to the limitation of FB’s standard API, it shows the Riddle.com URL:

 Use a Facebook App to fully customize the share message

 Even when you use the White Label option, you will still see the word “Riddle” next to your share message.
-To remove this and replace it with your own text, you need to set up a Facebook app and add the app ID to the Riddle share settings.
+To add your own text, you need to set up a Facebook app and add the app ID to the Riddle share settings.
 Please head over to our documentation to learn how to set up sharing with a Facebook App.

-If you’re looking for more info about how you white label all Facebook share posts, please just drop us a line at firstname.lastname@example.org – we’d love to hear from you!
+For more info about how you white label all Facebook share posts, please drop us a line at firstname.lastname@example.org.
+We’d love to hear from you!